Android Debug Bridge

 The Android Debug Bridge (commonly abbreviated as adb) is a programming tool used for the debugging of Android-based devices.
 The daemon on the Android device connects with the server on the host PC over USB or TCP, which connects to the client that is used by the end-user over TCP.
-Made available as open-source software under the Apache License by Google since 2007, features include a shell and the possibility to make backups.
-The adb software is compatible with Windows, Linux and macOS.
-It has been misused by botnets and other malicious software, for which mitigations were developed such as RSA authentication and device whitelisting.
+Made available as open-source software under the Apache License by Google since 2007, its features include a shell and the possibility to make backups.
+The adb software is available for Windows, Linux and macOS.
+It has been misused by botnets and other malware, for which mitigations were developed such as RSA authentication and device whitelisting.

 Features

 Features of adb include copying files from the host computer, installing apps, viewing logcat output, getting a Unix shell, and rebooting into Qualcomm EDL mode.
 For example, Android applications can be saved by the command backup to a file.
 It also includes support for the Java Debug Wire Protocol.

 Some graphical interfaces have been made available.
 The graphical Android Device Monitor in Android Studio can be used for retrieving information from an Android device.

+Android's method to install APK files on a device has been used as a way to sideload unofficial apps onto Windows Subsystem for Android and Chrome OS's Android virtual machine.

+Shizuku allows an Android phone to connect to its own ADB when connected to a wireless network.
+The application is available for free on the Google Play Store.

 Development history

 The Android Software Development Kit (SDK) was first released in 2007.
 Since 2017, Google made it possible to download adb separately from the Android SDK.

 In 2015, Microsoft released an Android emulator that can connect to the adb client.
 In 2016 for Android Studio 2.0 a 5x performance improvement was made for installing apps and pushing files through adb.
 For easier usage of Android Things, a wrapper was made in 2017 around manual adb commands.
 For Android 11 in 2020, Google added adb incremental installations.
 In 2020, Wi-Fi adb was integrated into Android Studio for macOS.
-In 2021 for Android 12, the adb backup command was limited so that backing up user data from apps is opt-in using a per-app manifesto configuration.
+In 2021 for Android 12, the adb backup command was limited so that backing up user data from apps is opt-in using a per-app manifesto configuration after being deprecated in Android 10 along with adb restore.
 Fuchsia will be backwards-compatible with adb.
 It will be replaced with fx and ffx.